WEST SUSSEX RAIL USERS ASSOCIATION

 Tel: 01243 788028

 The booklet shows only service intervals rather than specific trains.
-But looking at it, the services on our lines on Saturdays 23rd and 30th, and Bank Holiday Monday 25th August appear to be the normal Saturday service but with Horsham to London Bridge trains diverted to Victoria.
-On Sundays 24th and 31st August there will be a normal Sunday service.
-Between Tuesday 26th and Friday 29th August there will be essentially a Saturday service but with some variations to some of the early morning services.
+But looking at it, the services on our lines on Saturdays 20th and 27th December and 3rd January appear to be the normal Saturday service but with Horsham to London Bridge trains diverted to Victoria.
+On Sundays 21st, 28th December, New Year’s Day 1st January and Sunday 4th January there will be a normal Sunday service.
+Between Monday 22nd and Wednesday 24th December, and between Monday 29th and Wednesday 31st December as well as Friday 2nd January there will be essentially a Saturday service but with some variations to some of the early morning services.
 All Arun Valley services will run through to Victoria.
 I am sorry that I cannot be more specific and my advice is to check the Southern website for up to date information if you intend to travel in the morning peak.

 As notified in the May 2014 Newsletter, the WSRUA AGM 2014 was held on 31st May 2014.
 The draft minutes can be downloaded here; these will be presented for approval at the 2015 AGM.
 The Q&A session with our speaker David Scorey, Operations Director of Southern Railway is also included.